 You can limit the amount of a particular type of food that the Granary will accept by adjusting the stock limit.
-Use the scroll buttons located at the far right of the screen to change the limit.
+Use the scroll buttons located at the far right of the scroll buttons to adjust the stock limit.

+the screen to change the limit.
 The Granary will continue to accept the particular type of food until it has reached the stock limit.
 Then, it will turn away any additional shipments of the food.